milk-v/milkv.io/docs/jupiter/getting-started/boot.md

 2. Press and hold the RECOVERY button on the board or short the RECOVERY pins, then power on Jupiter to enter USB burning mode.
    <Image src='/docs/jupiter/jupiter-recovery.webp' maxWidth='100%' align='left' />

-3. Open the titanflasher tool, select `Development Tools`, and then select `Standalone Flashing`.
+3. Open the titanflasher tool, select `Dev Tools`, and then select `USB Download`.
    <Image src='/docs/jupiter/titanflasher-30-en.webp' maxWidth='100%' align='left' />

 4. Click `Scan Devices` and select the identified `dfu-device`.
    <Image src='/docs/jupiter/titanflasher-31-en.webp' maxWidth='100%' align='left' />

-5. Click `Select Flash File`, select the zip system image, the tool will decompress it first, please wait for a while.
-If you need to restart automatically after the flash is completed, you can check `Auto-start after flashing`.
+5. Click `Select Zip File`, select the zip system image, the tool will decompress it first, please wait for a while.
+If you need to restart automatically after the flash is completed, you can check `Reboot After Flashing`.
    <Image src='/docs/jupiter/titanflasher-32-en.webp' maxWidth='100%' align='left' />

 6. Click `Start Flashing` to start burning.